SKrotkih/QuickNotes/README.md

 - remove note (swipe on the TableView)
 - edit notes
 - RefreshControl on the TableView
-- localization - presented
+- localization - is present
-- XCTest - presented
+- XCTest - is present
 - some methods and properties are documented
 - there is a possibility to add Swift modules.
 One module was added for testing
 - MVVM